-If one of the 'Other' types of HPV is found, and your test was done as a vaginal swab, you will be asked to go back to your healthcare provider to have a cervical sample taken (previously known as a smear test).
+If one of the 'Other' types of HPV is found, and an internal sample was collected from your genitals/ vagina using a swab, you will be asked to go back to your healthcare provider to have a cervical sample taken (previously known as a smear test).
 This will be sent to the laboratory and tested for any cell changes (cytology).